adamiturabi/arabic-for-kids/README.md

 # arabic-for-kids

-A course for teaching Arabic to non-native children
+An instructor's course-book for teaching Arabic to non-native speaking children.

-particles wa fa bi
-verb conjugations:
-  He, You(m), I
-  The boy ate and [she] drank.
-additional conjugations:
-  She, You (f)